SlavaKudravcev/tea/new-files/README.md

 Opportunities don't happen.
 You create them.
 Act as if what you do makes a difference.
 It does.
 Dream big and dare to fail.
+Don't be afraid to give up the good to go for the great.